COMMITTEES OF THE FACULTY ASSEMBLY

 The Academic Resource Committee's main focus is budget issues related to the University's academic mission.
 The committee (1) monitors the impact of shared services, resource reallocation, section size, andother efficiency measures on faculty workloads, the changing profile of faculty (e.g., the the ratio of fixed-term (non-tenure-track) faculty to tenured faculty and academic quality; (2) examines at how resource reallocation withnthe university (course-delivery, student success, first-year programs, reallocations, and/or investments that will improve efficiencies while enhancing academic quality and student success; and (3) informs and advises the FA about system-level budgeting priorities and procedures and issues related to finaincial aid and tuition and fees.

 Communications Committee (formerly the Faculty Welfare & External Communications Committee)

 This Public Relations Committee is charged with developing plans for both internal and external communications of the FA.
 The committee devises means to help UNC system faculty understand work of GA and the nature of system-wide governance.
 The committee also works, in collaboration with GA, to facilitate communication with our external public constituencies (legislators, institutional governing bodies, parents, concerned citizens and the general public).

 The Governance Committee deals with system-level shared governance issues, policies, and procedures.
-Where needed, it works with campuses to strengthen campus-level shared governance policies and procedures.
+In addiution, the Governance Committee coordinates with individual campus faculty governance bodies and the Faculty Senate Chairs Committee to strengthen campus-level shared governance policies andprocedures.

-This group will continue its discussion of issues that are unique to our Historically Minority Institutions (HMIs) and their constituents.
-In addition, the group gather data that will inform the Assembly's work, especially as related to impact of new academic policies on their campuses.
+This group deals with issues that are unique to our Historically Minority Institutions (HMIs) and their constituents.
+In addition, the group gathers data that helps infomr the Assembly's work, especially as related to the impact of new academic policies on the HMI campuses.